-- 2.4.2.
-Dynamometer operation - 2.4.2.1.
+- 2.4.2.1.
 Auxiliary devices shall be switched off or deactivated during dynamometer operation unless their operation is required by legislation (e.g. daylight running lamps). - [2.4.2.1.1.
-If the vehicle is equipped with a coasting functionality, this functionality shall be deactivated during chassis dynamometer testing, except for tests where the coasting functionality is required.] - 2.4.2.2.
+If the vehicle is equipped with a coasting functionality, this functionality shall be deactivated either by a switch or by the vehicle's dynamometer operation mode during chassis dynamometer testing, except for tests where the coasting functionality is explicitly required by the test procedure.] - 2.4.2.2.
 The vehicle's dynamometer operation mode, if any, shall be activated by using the manufacturer's instruction (e.g. using vehicle steering wheel buttons in a special sequence, using the manufacturer's workshop tester, removing a fuse).
 [If the vehicle is equipped with a coasting functionality, this functionality may be deactivated by the vehicle's dynamometer operation mode.]

-The manufacturer shall provide the responsible authority a list of the deactivated devices [and/or functionalities] and justification for the deactivation.
+The manufacturer shall provide the responsible authority a list of the deactivated devices $\{and/or functionalities\}$ and justification for the deactivation.
 The dynamometer operation mode shall be approved by the responsible authority and the use of a dynamometer operation mode shall be recorded.

 - 2.4.2.3.
-The vehicle's dynamometer operation mode shall not activate, modulate, delay or deactivate the operation of any part [(with the exclusion of the coasting functionality)] that affects the emissions and fuel consumption under the test conditions.
+The vehicle's dynamometer operation mode shall not activate, modulate, delay or deactivate the operation of any part {(with the exclusion of the coasting functionality)} that affects the emissions and fuel consumption under the test conditions.
 Any device that affects the operation on a chassis dynamometer shall be set to ensure a proper operation. - 2.4.2.4.
 Allocation of dynamometer type to test vehicle - 2.4.2.4.1.
 If the test vehicle has two powered axles, and under WLTP conditions it is partially or permanently operated with two axles being powered or recuperating energy over the applicable cycle the vehicle shall be tested on a dynamometer in 4WD operation which fulfils the specifications in paragraphs 2.2. and 2.3. of Annex B5. - 2.4.2.4.2.
 If the test vehicle is tested with only one powered axle, the test vehicle shall be tested on a dynamometer in 2WD operation which fulfils the specifications in paragraph 2.2. of Annex B5.